Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/mapped-out/rules/_index.md

 This expansion adds more possible **Movement Cards**.

 It also adds Movement Cards with an action.

-This action triggers _when revealed_.
+* This action triggers _when revealed_.
 (Not when following the movement in the later phase.)
+* This action is only present on the simplest move cards (left/right/up/down/any), and replaces the usual text explaining how that card works.

 @TODO: EXAMPLE IMAGE?